-- 56. The primary objective of the "analysis of alternatives" is to identify the location/technology for a particular subproject that would generate the least adverse impact and maximize the positive impacts.
-The preliminary assessment of the project included an analysis of alternatives, addressing the optimal match between required technical specifications and site conditions, as well as addressing any concerns for environmental, social, and economic features in each location. - 57.
+- 55. The primary objective of the "analysis of alternatives" is to identify the location/technology for a particular subproject that would generate the least adverse impact and maximize the positive impacts.
+The preliminary assessment of the project included an analysis of alternatives, addressing the optimal match between required technical specifications and site conditions, as well as addressing any concerns for environmental, social, and economic features in each location. - 56.
 "With Project" alternative.
-The implementation of the subproject will contribute to physical improvement and socio-economic development in the Pourashava and will eventually lead to better quality of life of the people.
-Specifically, the alternative of pursuing the subproject ("with project" alternative) have that following advantages: - (i) There will be improved and assured drainage facilities for the residents of Pourashava/District: - (ii) Drainage development will stimulate socio-economic activities and other physical developments of the area.
-This will catalyze commercial growth in different centers and better business opportunities for locals; - (iii) The primary and secondary drainage development will also contribute to circulation of water vehicles through and around the Pourashava; and - (iv) This alternative will have minimal and avoidable/temporary negative impacts on land use, trees, noise and air pollution during construction and operation phases.
-Table 13 summarizes the potential negative impacts of the subproject.
+The implementation of the subprojects will contribute to physical improvement and socio-economic development in the Pourashava and will eventually lead to better quality of life of the people.
+Specifically, the alternative of pursuing the subprojects ("with project" alternative) have that following advantages: - There will be improved and assured road transport facilities for the residents of Pourashava/District; - Transport development will stimulate socio-economic development of the area.
+The proposed roads with existing damaged conditions comprise major deterrent to commercial growth in the area, the project scenario will catalyse commercial growth in various centres of the respective locality and will facilitate better business opportunities for local people; - Roads improved through the project will also result in savings in the vehicle operation cost (fuel, operation, and maintenance) due to better road condition; - Less emission from road vehicles due to better roads will result in better environmental conditions along the influence area.

-Table 13: Negative impact of current proposal on environment and society
+Table 12: Negative impact of current proposal on environment and society

-Sector Impact Land (Government-owned land are to be given priority) No, construction and improvement of drains will be within existing ROWs in government-owned lands.
-Presence Agricultural/crop land No Village affected Close by, no significant impact will occur if EMP is followed Families affected Close by, no significant impact will occur if EMP is followed Local Business affected Close by, no significant impact will occur if EMP is followed Loss of structures Close by, no significant impact will occur if EMP is followed Impact on Common properties Close by, no significant impact will occur if EMP is followed Trees to be chopped down Possible, avoidance or replacement tree planting will be implemented Presence of sensitive ecosystem No Presence of waterbody Close by, no significant impact will occur if EMP is followed Tribal population affected No
+Sector Impact Land (Government-owned land are to be given priority) No, construction and improvement of roads will be within existing ROWs in government-owned lands.
+Presence Agricultural/crop land Close by, no significant impact will occur if EMP is followed Village affected Close by, no significant impact will occur if EMP is followed Families affected Close by, no significant impact will occur if EMP is followed Local Business affected Close by, no significant impact will occur if EMP is followed Loss of structures Close by, no significant impact will occur if EMP is followed Impact on Common properties Close by, no significant impact will occur if EMP is followed Trees to be chopped down No (See Appendix 12) Presence of sensitive ecosystem No Presence of waterbody Close by, no significant impact will occur if EMP is followed Tribal population affected No

-58. No-project Alternative and Implications.
-The "no-project" option means that no drainage improvement/rehabilitation will be implemented in the Pourashava.
+57. No-project Alternative and Implications.
+The "no-project" option means that no road improvement/reconstruction will be implemented in the Pourashava.
 The "do nothing" or "without the project" option is not viable due to the following factors:

-- (i) The socio-economic-physical status of the Patuakhali residents would remain unchanged; - (ii) The local skills would remain underutilized as no employment opportunities will be created for local population who would have otherwise worked at the project area; - (iii) Reduced business development due to current bad condition of the drainage network: - (iv) The current erosion rate in the feeder road due to lack of drainage system will remain; and - (v) No project scenario case will also result in environmental and social impacts due to potential catastrophes, pollution, and spread of diseases brought about by waterlogging and flooding incidents.
+- (i) The socio-economic-physical status of the Bakerganj residents would remain unchanged; - (ii) The local skills would remain underutilized as no employment opportunities will be created for local population who would have otherwise worked at the project area: - (iii) Reduced business development due to current poor bad condition of the road network; and - (iv) No project scenario case will also result in environmental and social impacts due to potential pollution, increase of accidents, and increase of diseases brought by poor road condition.